palomnyk/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 # Pipeline is complete.
 ```

+You should take a moment to [review your first pipeline](../Getting-Started#review-your-first-pipeline).

 ### Cluster installation

 Installing BioLockJ on a cluster follows the same process as the [Basic Installation](../Getting-Started#Basic-Installation).
 EACH USER must run the `install` script in order to run the BioLockJ launch scripts.
 Use the property `pipeline.env=cluster` in your pipeline configuration to take advantage of parallell computing through the cluster.